 Modifications That Almost Never Affect Warranty Claims

 Aftermarket bumpers: A front or rear bumper swap has no connection to any mechanical or electrical system.
-Warranty claims on the engine, transmission, electrical, HVAC, or any other system are unaffected.
-The one exception: if you improperly install a bumper and damage a sensor or wiring harness in the process, that specific damage would not be covered.
+The one exception: if you improperly install a bumper and damage a sensor or wiring harness, that specific damage would not be covered.

-Rock sliders and skid plates: Bolt-on protection parts.
-No connection to any warrantable system.
+Rock sliders and skid plates: Rock sliders and skid plates have no connection to any warrantable system.

-Roof racks and exterior accessories: Same as above.
-These are add-ons with no interface with warrantable mechanical or electrical systems.
+Roof racks and exterior accessories: Roof racks are add-ons with no interface with warrantable mechanical or electrical systems.

 How to Protect Yourself Before You Mod

 Know Ford's published lift specifications.
-Ford has documented approved lift heights for the 6th gen Bronco.
 If you stay within those specs, you are in a much stronger position on any suspension-related claim.
-A dealer arguing your lift caused a failure has a harder case if you are running a lift Ford has explicitly approved.

 Document everything.
-Keep receipts for every part you install.
-Date them.
-Know when each modification was made.
+Keep receipts for every part you install with dates.
 If a warranty dispute arises, your documentation of a modification's install date relative to a failure date can be relevant.

 Keep the factory parts.
-This applies most to bumpers, suspension, and anything else you fully replace.
-A warranty dispute that turns on whether your modification could have caused a failure is easier to resolve if you can demonstrate what you actually changed.
+A warranty dispute is easier to resolve if you can demonstrate what you actually changed.

 Consider Ford Performance parts for high-risk modifications.
-Ford Performance sells lift kits and other accessories for the Bronco that come with warranty coverage when installed by an authorized dealer.
-They cost more than aftermarket equivalents, but the warranty protection on the associated systems is real.
-For owners who plan to stay in warranty and also want to lift, this is worth the price difference.
+Ford Performance sells lift kits and accessories for the Bronco that come with warranty coverage when installed by an authorized dealer.

 What to Do If Your Claim Is Denied